QinYang79/RDE/README.md

 - Accepted by CVPR 2024.
 - We will post in VALSE 2024 (Chongqing, China).
 The poster can be found [here](./src/valse_poster.pdf).
+- We will post in CVPR 2024 (Seattle, Washington, USA).
+The poster can be found [here](./src/poster.png).

 ### RDE framework